redhat-manufacturing/device-edge-workshops/provisioner/README.md

 The system should be standard RHEL registered to the customer portal.
 Minimal installs and workstation installs are both fine.
 If you choose "Server", be sure to uninstall dnsmasq before attempting to provision a workshop.

+> Note:
+>
+> If you requested edge devices and would like to use them, sample kickstarts can be found in the [example-kickstarts](./example-kickstarts/) directory.

 ### 2. An AWS Account

 By default, no infrastructure runs in AWS, the only service leveraged is Route53 for creation of a wildcard certificate for a reverse proxy.
 If you are a Red Hat associate, a blank open AWS environment requested through RHDPS will work, and comes with a generic DNS domain that can be used.